btjanaka/dance-old/README.md

    - `output-histogram.pdf`: a PDF file holding histograms of the bond orders in every output-tri-n-data.csv file you pass in, as well as a histogram of the bond orders in all files combined (put on one plot together)
 3. Use SELECT mode to make a final selection of molecules.
-This mode puts molecules into "bins" based on total Wiberg bond order around the trivalent nitrogen, as well as a "fingerprint" consisting of the atomic number, connectivity, aromaticity, and Wiberg bond order of the atoms connected to the trivalent nitrogen.
-It then selects the smallest molecules in each bin and generates an [output directory](#output-directories) with the final selected molecules.
+This mode creates a directory with SMILES files corresponding to certain molecule [fingerprints](#fingerprints).
+Each file contains the n (specified on the command line) smallest molecules with that fingerprint.

 ## Installation